-- 13.1 A full member of the association has the right- - 13.1.1 to attend any activity or event of the PNH, including events and activities for contributing to ideas and improvements to the association - 13.1.2 to receive regular emails and notices of the association - 13.1.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; to submit items of business for consideration at a general meeting (other than the AGM, as per rule 31.3); to attend and be heard at general meetings; and to vote at a general meeting; and to have access to the minutes of general meetings and other documents of the association as provided under rule 72 (inspection of relevant records); - 13.1.4 to nominate for committee (if 18 years of over); and - 13.1.5 inspect any relevant documents as per rule 72. - 13.2 A full member is entitled to vote if- - 13.2.1 the member has paid the annual subscription as per rule 12.2.2; and - 13.2.2 the member's membership rights are not suspended for any reason, such as under a discipline ruling; and - 13.2.3 more than one (1) month has passed since he or she became a member of the association as per rule 11.1.1.
+- 13.1 A full member of the association has the right- - 13.1.1 to attend any activity or event of the PNH, including events and activities for contributing to ideas and improvements to the association

+- 13.1.2 to receive regular emails and notices of the association - 13.1.3 to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these rules; to submit items of business for consideration at a general meeting (other than the AGM as per rule 28.5); to attend and be heard at general meetings; and to vote at a general meeting; and to have access to the minutes of general meetings and other documents of the association as provided under rule 72 (inspection of relevant records); - 13.1.4 to nominate for committee (if 18 years of over); and - 13.1.5 to inspect the register of full members as per rule 72. - 13.2 A full member is entitled to vote if- - 13.2.1 the member has paid the annual subscription as per rule 12; and - 13.2.2 the member's membership rights are not suspended for any reason, such as under a discipline ruling; and - 13.2.3 more than 1 month has passed since he or she became a member of the association as per rule 111.1.